RafaGago/ssc/readme.md

 Known quirks
 ==============

-Select the simulation process/fiber stack size wisely.
-Otherwise they will show as segfaults.
-This is done on the "ssc_add_fiber" function through the cfg parameter.

 The group input queue (simulator to simulation) is reference counted, so fibers that don't read/consume the input queue periodically block the input queue resource deallocation.
 A produce-only fiber should either mark